 - Hike instead of using expensive mountain trains.

-- If you travel with a group of friend – rent a car.
+- If you travel with a group of friends – rent a car.

 That is it.
-If you have any questions about Switzerland and Switzerland budget trip before you come here, please let me know, I will do my best to recommend you best places, best hikes, find cheapest solutions 🙂
+If you have any questions about Switzerland and Switzerland budget trip before you come here, please let me know, I will do my best to recommend you best places, best hikes, find the cheapest solutions. 🙂

 Pin it for later: